linnil1/HLA_collections/README.md

 ## Usage

-Our pipeline started from fastq (pair-end reads).
+Our pipeline starts from fastq (pair-end reads),

+and run the HLA typing process.

+The tool installation is included in dokcer image from Dockerfile or online registry.

+The tool index will be downloaded and created by our pipeline when the index is not existed.

+All the individual tool's result will be transformed and merged into `{sample_name}.hla_result_merge.tsv`.

 ``` bash
 mkdir -p data